-March 8 is International Women’s Day: A great day to celebrate the strides women have made socially and economically, as well as a good time to remind ourselves of the challenges that still exist that can impact a woman's finances over the long run.
+International Women’s Day is great time to celebrate the strides women have made socially and economically, as well as a good time to remind ourselves of the challenges that still exist that can impact a woman's finances over the long run.

-Below, we've outlined four of them — lifestyle and economic factors that may seem daunting but aren't insurmountable if women tackle them head on and account for them in a financial plan.
+Below, we've outlined four of them — lifestyle and economic factors that may seem daunting but aren't insurmountable if women tackle them head on and account for them in their financial plan.

 1. Women live longer.

 According to the latest life-expectancy figures from the Centers for Disease Control, women are expected to outlive men by an average of nearly five years.
 Being told you'll live a long life is never bad news, but the reality is not all those years may be footloose and fancy-free.

 “[Five years] doesn’t sound like a lot, but they can be some of the most expensive years because of health and long-term-care issues,” says Lyn Dippel, CFP®, president and CEO of FAI Wealth Management.
 Case in point: University of Michigan researchers found that despite living longer, women tend to have fewer active years in good health than men do.

 This means that not only may women have to plan for a longer retirement than they expected, they may also need to make medical and long-term-care costs a priority when projecting expenses in retirement (particularly as women could end up paying more for long-term-care insurance than their male counterparts).

 Of course, there’s no way anyone can predict what'll happen later in life (skydiving at 75 is still a possibility!).
 But the one thing you can take charge of right now is prioritizing your retirement savings in order to take advantage of compound growth.

 2. Wives are likely to outlive their husbands.